Input Data¶

 {0 continuous, 1 binary, 2 ignore retirements} |

-Indicator of binary network expansion decisions |
+Indicator of binary reservoir expansion decisions (only used for reservoirs modeled with water units) |

 {0 continuous, 1 binary, 2 ignore investments} |

-IndBinGenCommit |
+IndBinNetH2Invest |

 Indicator of binary generation operation decisions |